Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: M-ML Aided Beam Prediction

 \section{M-ML Aided Beam Prediction}

-In this Section, we propose an innovative M-ML framework for predicting mmWave beam in real time, as illustrated in Fig. \ref{fig:03}.
+In this Section, we propose an innovative M-ML framework to expedite spatial and temporal domain beam prediction, as illustrated in Fig. \ref{fig:03}.
 The main objective of this framework is to combine the generalization ability of ML pre-trained models with the storage property of memristors.
 When deploying the pre-trained model into a new test environment, our approach utilizes the memory to dynamically store and process data in the new environment.
-More details are as follows.
+In this case, our approach can not only maintain high performance on the original task, but also show good generalization ability and robustness in the new test environment.\footnote{Note that Bayesian meta-learning (BML) is a framework that integrates Bayesian principles into ML to address uncertainty and improve generalization in low-resource tasks \cite{yap2021addressing}.
+As a major difference from M-ML, BML takes into account i) the latest dataset $\mathcal{D}_t$ from the new environment, and ii) the posterior of the meta hypeparameters during optimization.
+We will investigate the BML-based beam prediction technique as well as its scalability and robustness in realistic mmWave massive MIMO in our future research.} More details are stated as follows.